(Beta) Integrate with Telemetry Data Collectors

 Once you subscribe to the asset(s) metrics, you will receive metrics at a 5-minute interval:

-• Port Error and Discards Metrics provide the number of packet discards on a given port due to packet format, transmission errors, or even when the port doesn’t have bandwidth to accept the packet.
+• Port Error and Dropped Metrics provide the number of packet discards on a given port due to packet format, transmission errors, or even when the port doesn’t have bandwidth to accept the packet.

 API Reference and Related Resources